Verano-vavano/petit_shell/README.md

 If there is piping, the output is written in a temporary pipe which will serve as the read entry of the next command (except if the output is already redirected).
 ### File descriptors
 A standard execution without any redirections takes 3 file descriptors, however many there are pipes.<br>
-If the limit is reached, the execution will fail.
+If the limit is reached, the execution will fail.<br>
+Right now, the base number of open file descriptors in our Shell is 15, compared to 14 in Bash, number that we cannot reduce due to the restrictions of the project and the usage of readline and ncurses.<br>
 ## Builtins
 Shellpticflesh contains multiple builtins :
 ### echo